pragnyanramtha/lecture/Isolation.md

-$you see, Real growth happens when you lock in.
+you see, Real growth happens when you lock in.

 When i look back into my life, when first went to inter college, I was dumb af, had zero confidence.